-This information may be found on your account ledger in Joe’SS under Campus Finances, Account Inquiry or on-line billing statement history.
-If you are a parent looking for this information, please ask your student to access this information for you. [top]
+This information may be found on your TouchNet account activity by logging into Joe’SS under Finances section and clicking the link "Proceed to TouchNet".
+If you are a parent looking for this information and do not have authorize access granted by the student, please ask your student to access this information for you. [top]

-This box shows the amount of any tuition and fees reductions in the current calendar year for charges that were billed in a previous calendar year. [top]
+This box shows the amount of any tuition and fees reductions in the current calendar year for charges that were paid in a previous calendar year. [top]

 The figure in Box 5 includes scholarships, grants, waivers and, if applicable, payments made by a third party under formal billing arrangements (i.e. outside scholarships, employer provided educational assistance [regardless of taxability], military, etc.) which have been administered by the University of Missouri System.
 If you received other forms of outside scholarships and grants not administered by the University of Missouri System, it is your responsibility to adjust the figure accordingly.
 Third party payments do not include payments made by your parent or other individuals. [top]